bsolomon1124/pycld3/README.md

 LanguagePrediction(language='zh', probability=0.999969482421875, is_reliable=True, proportion=1.0)
 ```

+The library outputs BCP-47-style language codes.
+For some languages, output is differentiated by script.
+Language and script names from Unicode CLDR.
+It supports over 100 languages/scripts.
+See full list of [supported languages/scripts](https://github.com/google/cld3/blob/master/README.md#supported-languages) in Google's CLD3 documentation.

 ## Installing with Wheels: Supported Versions and Platforms

 This project supports **CPython versions 3.5 through 3.8.**